radapdal/process/webdevelopmentworkflow.md

 ### 1.1 Backlog Grooming

+> **OPEN**

-Backlog grooming is the re-prioritization of tasks and description update, this is done by the Project Manager and communicated in the Sprint or Daily meeting.
+Backlog grooming is the re-prioritization of Open issues and description update, this is done by the Project Manager and communicated in the Sprint or Daily meeting.

 ### 1.2 Internal Definitions

+> **OPEN** to **DEFINITION IN PROGRESS**

-Here the requirement's criteria of completion are defined.
+Here the requirement's criteria of completion are defined by the team.

 **UX Criteria** - are requirements that affect a user experience but does not pertain to his/her behaviour.